 Treat yourself to a night but don’t expect to spend your whole holiday here!

 Here are a few recommendations for places to stay in both of these cities.
-Remember, everyone’s “expensive” is different so I’ve added these because if you’re only staying for 4 days, they might be in your price range.
+Remember, everyone’s “expensive” is different so I’ve added these because if you’re only staying in Malta for 5 days, they might be in your price range.

 If you’re visiting Malta for a two week holiday, then you will probably just want to skip ahead to the next section of cheapest areas in Malta!